US official gold reserves auditor caught lying

 – When this auditor was asked for an explanation regarding the “re-opening” of compartments, it could only muster an unfitting one.

-I find it astonishing that all falsehoods the auditor (OIG) has spread have in common that they hide the fact compartments have been “re-opened.”
+I find it astonishing that all falsehoods the auditor (OIG) has spread have in common that they hide the fact that compartments have been “re-opened”.

 My investigation concerns the audits, which appear to have been executed with an inadequate degree of integrity.
 Accordingly, there should be a new audit authorized by Congress, which, incidentally, is also the opinion of former US Mint Director Edmund C. Moy (see tweet below).